 Earth Hour is about more than just switching off lights for sixty minutes a year.
 It’s about focusing on the small actions that individuals can take to reduce their energy consumption and environmental footprint.
 Simple changes in lifestyle choices can make a big difference to your individual environmental impact.
-Earth Hour gives people the chance to talk about these lifestyle choices, and to work together to create a better future for our planet.
+Earth Hour gives people the chance to talk about these lifestyle choices, and to work together to tackle the challenge of climate change.

 Now until March 28, 2015